youurayy/ioq3/README.md

 - default weapon is railgun, one shot kills, very high damage (splatter)
 - all weapons have unlimited ammo
-- remove 'you fragged' texts for cleaner display (default cvar, no-cheat)
+- remove 'you fragged' texts for cleaner display (default cvar to 0, remove nocheat)

 ### todo